Jaimevzkz/Jaimevzkz/README.md

 ![Header](./github-header.png)
 ## About Me

 👋 Hi there!
-I'm Jaime, a Computer Science graduate with a deep passion for programming and continuous learning.
+I'm Jaime, a Software engineer with a deep passion for programming and continuous learning.
 I thrive on solving complex problems and am constantly working on various projects to sharpen my skills and explore new technologies.

 ### 🚀 What I Do

 - **Programming:** I have experience with multiple programming languages, including Kotlin, Java, Rust, and C++.
 I enjoy both frontend and backend development and have worked on several full-stack projects.
-- **Android development:** In the last 2 years, I have been getting deep into Android programming.
-I've built and contributed to several Android applications, honing my skills in mobile app development.
-I've found in Android programming lots of great challenges that make me want to explore this world professionally.
+- **Android engineering:** My main focus for the past few years has been android development.
+I've built and contributed to several Android applications, as well as more android SDK oriented projects, honing my skills in android development.
+I've found in android programming lots of great challenges that have helped me improve my engineering skills.
 - **Projects:** My GitHub repositories showcase some of the main projects I have worked on.
 I believe in learning by doing, and each project is an opportunity to explore new technologies and improve my coding skills.
 - **Learning:** I'm a lifelong learner who is always looking for new challenges.
 Whether it's a new programming language, framework, or technology, I love diving in and learning all I can.
-Currently, I'm exploring CI/CD, Testing, Jetpack Compose Development and Linux ricing.
+I'm a firm believer in the open source development philosophy, and my curiosity towards it has driven me to discovering many amazing tools.
 ### 🌟 Highlights

-- **Projects:**
+- **Android Projects:**
+  - **BeePadel:** My most recent side project, a Pádel tracker app in which I have made use of everything learned in my years as an android engineer.
+The idea behind this project was creating a really simple app (feature wise), and applying all the engineering to make a real world app to it, so that it serves as a showcase of my skills (and a fun way to track you matches).
+Feel free to [explore it](https://github.com/Jaimevzkz/BeePadel) and/or [download it in the Google Play store](https://play.google.com/store/apps/details?id=com.vzkz.beepadel)!
-  - **Salamandra:** A colaborative fully open source project, consisting of an Android applicattion, written in kotlin, using Jetpack Compose and a dedicated serverless backend written in rust using AWS cloud services to host it.
+  - **Salamandra:** A colaborative fully open source project, consisting of an Android application, written in kotlin, using Jetpack Compose and a dedicated serverless backend written in rust using AWS cloud services to host it.
-  - **Profinder:** An Anroid application presented as my final degree project at Universidad Complutense de Madrid (graded with an A), that helped me sharpening my skills in Android development.
+- **Side hobbies:**
+  - **Linux ricing:** When a few years ago, I decided to go down this rabbit hole, I didn't expect it taking so much time to build, so much so, that I use my riced setup as a daily personal and professional driver, feel free to explore it through my [dotfiles repo](https://github.com/Jaimevzkz/dotfiles)!
+  - **Home Labbing:** Another rabbit hole I decided to dive deep into.
+After deciding I wanted to create an environment to learn new stuff, I created a little home lab and the snow ball kept growing until I finished up becoming the new sys admin for my family.
+The public part of the services running in my homelab can be found in [this repo](https://github.com/Jaimevzkz/homelab-services).
 - **Skills:**
   - **Languages:** Kotlin, Java, Rust, C, C++, Lua.
   - **Tools:** Git, Docker, Neovim, Linux.

 ### 💡 Goals

-- **Career:** I'm seeking opportunities to work on innovative projects where I can contribute, learn, and grow as a software developer.
-I'm particularly interested in finding a job as a Jetpack Compose developer or Kotlin Multiplatform mobile developer.
+- **Career:** At this point in my career, I'm looking for professional environments in which I can further develop my skills and knowledge.
 - **Community:** I believe in the power of collaboration, community and open source.
-I'm eager to connect with other developers, contribute to open-source projects, and participate in tech events.
+I'm eager to connect with other developers and contribute to open-source projects.

 ### 📫 Get in Touch